CINPLA/EDPRmodel_analysis/README.md

 The folder named sensitivity_analysis includes code needed to run the sensitivity analysis.

-If you have problems reading the .npz-files, install git lfs and try `git-lfs pull`.
+If you have problems reading the initial_values.npz-file, install git lfs and try `git-lfs pull`.